-Multi Speckle Diffusing Wave Spectroscopy (MS-DWS) to monitor the structural properties of a material.
+Multi Speckle Diffusing Wave Spectroscopy (MS-DWS) monitors the structural properties of a material.

 The measurement of the Brownian motion of the particles using the MS-DWS optical method allows determining the structure-related properties of the sample.
 MS-DWS can be used with different types of sample forms.
 In a bulk sample, viscoelastic properties related to gel formation and network structure evolution can be studied with time and temperature.
 When a thin film layer is applied, coating drying and film formation without any contact with the sample can be characterized.
 In relation to fast temperature ramps or cycles, the dynamics at the microstructure scale provide information about phase transitions and structure reorganization (crystallization, melting…).
 This optical method is highly sensitive to the smallest structure change.